Colm O'Gorman: Political career

 In April 2006, he announced that he would stand for the Progressive Democrats, a pro-free market liberal political party, in the 2007 general election in the Wexford constituency.
 On 3 May 2007, he was appointed to the Seanad by the Taoiseach to fill the vacancy caused by the death of Senator Kate Walsh.

 He was not elected in the 2007 general election in Wexford polling 3% of the vote.
 He was not re-appointed to the 23rd Seanad in July 2007.

 Amnesty International

-O'Gorman is the executive director of Amnesty International Ireland, and often appears in the media to talk or write about human rights in Ireland and around the world.
-He and Amnesty have called for an update to Ireland's hate-crime legislation, stating that freedom of expression does not extend to hate crime and that Irish people need to accept that "it is not enough to be anti-racist but that there is a need to be actively anti-racist."
+O'Gorman was the executive director of Amnesty International Ireland from 2008 to 2022, and often appears in the media to talk or write about human rights in Ireland and around the world.
+He and Amnesty called for an update to Ireland's hate-crime legislation, stating that freedom of expression does not extend to hate crime and that Irish people need to accept that "it is not enough to be anti-racist but that there is a need to be actively anti-racist."